syedmwgilani/Habbit-Tracker/README.md

 1. Create an array that hold reminders in HabitTemplate.js
 	- In Habits.js look at all the reminder times.
 	- Create notifications based on reminder times.
-2. Refresh Habits.js page when day changes
+2. Refresh Habits.js page when day changes.
-3. Delete Habits older then a year.
+	- I might have to add service workers to do this

 ## Limitations:

 - Due to the limitations of localStorage, this will only show data for a year.
-   - The user will only be able to go back input data for about a year prior.
+   - The user will only be able to go back through date set for about a year prior.
-   - Make this apparent to the user.
-- Add feature to delete habits that are older than a year.
+   - SOLUTION: Delete Habits older then a year.
+	- Probably a bad solution
 ---

-localStorage.getItem('activeHabitTemplates') OR localStorage.getItem('inactiveHabitTemplates')
+localStorage.getItem('activeHabitTemplates')

 {
 	"3330192929643203": {
 		"name": "Push ups",
-		"numberOfDays": 32,
 		"weeklyOccurrence": {
 			"Monday": true,
 			"Tuesday": true,